HL7/PDDI-CDS/input/pagecontent/knowledge-artifacts.md

   valueset "Warfarins": 'http://hl7.org/fhir/uv/pddi/ValueSet/valueset-warfarin'
 ~~~

-This definition establishes the local identifier `Warfarins` as a reference to the external identifier for the value set, an uniform resource identifier (URI) in this case is `http://hl7.org/fhir/uv/pddi/ValueSet/valueset-warfarin`.
-The external identifier should be an ID or a uniform resource identifier (URI).
+This definition establishes the local identifier `Warfarins` as a reference to the external identifier for the value set, a Uniform Resource Identifier (URI) in this case is `http://hl7.org/fhir/uv/pddi/ValueSet/valueset-warfarin`.
+The external identifier SHALL be the Uniform Resource Identifier (URI) for the valueset, consistent with terminology usage in FHIR.

 This valueset definition can then be used within the library wherever a valueset can be used:

 ~~~
   define "Warfarin Rx":
     [MedicationRequest: "Warfarins"] MR
-      where MR.authoredOn.value in Interval[Today() - 100 days, null]
+      where MR.authoredOn.toInterval() during Interval[Today() - 100 days, null]
 ~~~

 The above statement collects all MedicationRequest resources with a code in the `Warfarins` value set and the authored date within 100-day look-back period.